Jack-Harris/arbor-mvc/README.md

 # Overview of Solution

-I decided to create a minimal MVC framework from scratch for this project.
+I decided to create a minimal custom MVC framework from scratch for this project.

+`app` contains the models, views, controllers, migrations and services.
+`framework-core` contains the custom framework logic.
+Mostly the base classes, e.g. Model, Controller.
+`public` contains the PHP entrypoint.

+The logic to import the data is at `app/services/JSONImporter.php`.
+The database schema definition is in the migration in `app/migrations/`.

 # How to run